proophsoftware/event-machine-skeleton/README.md

 `composer create-project` so that your local copy is still connected to the github repo.

 *Note: Event Machine is very flexible in the way how you organize your code.
 The skeleton just gives an example of a possible structure.
 The default way is to use static aggregate methods as pure functions.
-However, it is also possible to use stateful OOP aggregates with a slightly different structure.
-If you prefer the OOP way you can checkout the "demo-oop" branch instead.
-Set up steps are identical.
+However, it is also possible to use stateful OOP aggregates.
+Take a look at the [tutorial](https://proophsoftware.github.io/event-machine/tutorial/) for more information.
-If you're unsure try both branches and see what coding style you prefer most.*

 ```bash
 $ git clone https://github.com/proophsoftware/event-machine-skeleton.git prooph-building-mgmt